 Zidon/Sidon was an ancient Phoenician city that dates back to over 3000 years.
-The seaport Zidon, was called the “great Zidon” during the era of the Hebrew conquest (Joshua 11:8).
+Its seaport, was called the “great Zidon” during the era of the Hebrew conquest (Joshua 11:8).
 The city was mentioned in Egyptian hieroglyphic and Mesopotamian cuneiform texts, as the most important of the Phoenician city-states from the earliest times.
 It was used by the Phoenicians as a seaport for trade and business.

-According to the Bible, the Canaanites built the city of Zidon.
+According to the Bible, the Canaanites built this city.
 Canaan was the son of Ham and the grandson of Noah.
 Canaan had a son named Sidon who was the father of the Sidonian people (Genesis 10:15).
-The inhabitants of Sidon were Mariners, seafarers, traders and the worshipers of many gods.
-Sidon specialized in producing glass and purple dye.
+The inhabitants of the city were Mariners, seafarers, traders and the worshipers of many gods.
+And the city specialized in producing glass and purple dye.

 Many Phoenicians then called themselves Zidonians even though they were from other close cities.
-The Zidonians inhabited Cyprus and established colonies in Cilicia and Caria in Asia Minor, on various Greek islands, on Crete, and on the Black Sea.
+These inhabited Cyprus and established colonies in Cilicia and Caria in Asia Minor, on various Greek islands, on Crete, and on the Black Sea.

 The government among the cities of Phoenicia passed from Zidon to its neighbor city Tyre about 1100 B.C.
 Once Tyre became an established seaport, an instant rivalry formed between both of the cities to control business and sea trade.
 Esarhaddon claimed to have defeated Tyre, but Nebuchadnezzar, after seizing Tyre, failed to overcome it after a 13 year siege.
 Consequently, Zidon once more played a significant role, during the Persian era.
 Later, it was fully ruined by Artaxerxes III in 351 B.C.
 The same destiny came upon Tyre, when Alexander captured it in 332 B.C., thus, ending the flourishing era of the Phoenician city-states.